openebs-archive/cstor-csi/README.md

 ```
 kubectl apply -f https://raw.githubusercontent.com/openebs/csi/master/deploy/csi-operator.yaml
 ```
-Create a cstor pool where the volume can be provisioned. maxPools count in the below spc.yaml should be greater than the number of replicas required for the volume.
+Create a storage pool claim(spc) where the volume can be provisioned.
+In the below spc.yaml make sure that maxPools should be greater than or equl to the number of replicas required for the volume.
-This step can be avoided if we want to create the volume on an already existing cstor pool.
+This step can be avoided if we want to create the volume on already existing cstor pools.
 ```
 kubectl apply -f https://raw.githubusercontent.com/openebs/csi/master/deploy/spc.yaml
 ```
-Create a Storage Class pointing to OpenEBS CSI provisioner with updated values of replicaCount and openebs.io/storage-pool-claim
+Create a Storage Class pointing to OpenEBS CSI provisioner with following updated values:
+1) replicaCount: Number of copies of the data required to be maintained
+2) storagePoolClaim: Where the volumes need to be created
 ```
 kubectl apply -f https://raw.githubusercontent.com/openebs/csi/master/deploy/sc.yaml
 ```